haven-protocol-org/haven-payment-gateway/README.md

 # WARNING USE AT OWN RISK!

-* Still in dev fase
+* Still in dev phase
 * RPC commands not tested yet

 # Haven Protocol Gateway for WooCommerce